 In cases involving an amputation, how important the lost limb was to the duties involved in the worker’s occupation and the nature of the occupation are weighed in determining the amount of benefits owed.
 Additionally, greater benefits may be paid to workers involved in labor-intensive occupations that pose a higher risk of amputation than to workers who suffer a loss of limb at a job in an office environment that poses a lesser risk of injury.
 If a worker receives a permanent disability ranking of 70% or more, he or she may be eligible for a lifetime pension in addition to disability benefits.
 The schedule for rating permanent disabilities is complicated and confusing, and it can be overwhelming to try to determine if you are being properly compensated.
 A skilled Orange County amputation attorney can analyze the facts of your case to make sure that your injury is properly evaluated and that you receive the full amount of benefits owed.Explore Your Options with a Workers’ Compensation Attorney

-The attorneys at the Law Office of Joseph Richards understand the importance of obtaining financial security following a devastating injury and vigorously pursue workers’ compensation benefits on behalf of our injured clients.
+The attorneys at Law Office of Joseph Richards, P.C. understand the importance of obtaining financial security following a devastating injury and vigorously pursue workers’ compensation benefits on behalf of our injured clients.
 We have offices in Orange County and Riverside County and regularly represent people seeking workers’ compensation benefits in Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We also assist injured workers in other cities across Orange, Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties.
-The Law Office of Joseph Richards works diligently to help recover the maximum benefits following a workplace amputation.
+Law Office of Joseph Richards, P.C. works diligently to help recover the maximum benefits following a workplace amputation.
 Contact us at (844) 562-2667 or via our online form to set up a consultation with a knowledgeable amputation lawyer in Orange County.